rreed/polyglot/README.md

 34. Find the sum of all curious numbers.
 (Prolog)
 35. How many circular primes are there below one million?
 (Nim)
 36. Find the sum of all numbers <= 1000000 which are palindromes in both base 10 and base 2.
 (Gleam)
+37. Find the sum of all eleven integers for which all truncations in either direction are prime.
+(Unison)
 40. Find the product of the 1st, 10th, 100th, 1000th, 10000th, 100000th, and 1000000th digits of Champernowne's constant.
 (F#)
 48. Find the last ten digits of the series 1^1 + 2^2 + 3^3 ... + 1000^1000.
 (Julia)